ggsavin/voting-games/project-book/_build/html/_sources/literature-review.md

 # Literature Review

+While the idea of using different voting mechanisms in a SGD seems to be a novel permutation, research involving SGDs is not, and there is a lot of work done in many different directions of interest.

 Reward designing to try to shape behavior and outcomes is very hard, and can usally lead to unintended behavior that still optimizes *cite* (look at inverse RL paper for these citations, use the upside-down helicopter picture)

 ## Voting RL